 Table of Contents

-the hardware that will be virtualized as well as
+The hardware that will be virtualized.

 This chapter explains the various networking settings in more detail.

-AMD PCNet PCI II (Am79C970A);
+AMD PCNet PCI II (Am79C970A)

-AMD PCNet FAST III (Am79C973, the default);
+AMD PCNet FAST III (Am79C973), the default setting

-Intel PRO/1000 MT Desktop (82540EM);
+Intel PRO/1000 MT Desktop (82540EM)

-Intel PRO/1000 T Server (82543GC);
+Intel PRO/1000 T Server (82543GC)

-Intel PRO/1000 MT Server (82545EM);
+Intel PRO/1000 MT Server (82545EM)

-Paravirtualized network adapter (virtio-net).
+Paravirtualized network adapter (virtio-net)

 The Intel PRO/1000 MT Desktop type works with Windows Vista and later versions.
 The T Server variant of the Intel PRO/1000 card is recognized by Windows XP guests without additional driver installation.
 The MT Server variant facilitates OVF imports from other platforms.

-The "Paravirtualized network adapter (virtio-net)" is special.
-If you select this, then VirtualBox does not virtualize common networking hardware (that is supported by common guest operating systems out of the box).
-Instead, VirtualBox then expects a special software interface for virtualized environments to be provided by the guest, thus avoiding the complexity of emulating networking hardware and improving network performance.
-Starting with version 3.1, VirtualBox provides support for the industry-standard "virtio" networking drivers, which are part of the open-source KVM project.
+The Paravirtualized network adapter (virtio-net) is special.
+If you select this adapter, then Oracle VM VirtualBox does not virtualize common networking hardware that is supported by common guest operating systems.
+Instead, Oracle VM VirtualBox expects a special software interface for virtualized environments to be provided by the guest, thus avoiding the complexity of emulating networking hardware and improving network performance.
+Oracle VM VirtualBox provides support for the industry-standard virtio networking drivers, which are part of the open source KVM project.

-The "virtio" networking drivers are available for the following guest operating systems:
+The virtio networking drivers are available for the following guest operating systems:

-For Windows 2000, XP and Vista, virtio drivers can be downloaded and installed from the KVM project web page.
+For Windows 2000, XP, and Vista, virtio drivers can be downloaded and installed from the KVM project web page:

-Each of the eight networking adapters can be separately configured to operate in one of the following modes:
+Each of the networking adapters can be separately configured to operate in one of the following modes:

+Internal networking.
 This can be used to create a different kind of software-based network which is visible to selected virtual machines, but not to applications running on the host or to the outside world.

-This can be used to interconnect virtual machines running on different hosts directly, easily and transparently, over existing network infrastructure.
+UDP Tunnel: Used to interconnect virtual machines running on different hosts directly, easily, and transparently, over an existing network infrastructure.

 The following sections describe the available network modes in more detail.

 Network Address Translation (NAT) is the simplest way of accessing an external network from a virtual machine.
 Usually, it does not require any configuration on the host network and guest system.
-For this reason, it is the default networking mode in VirtualBox.
+For this reason, it is the default networking mode in Oracle VM VirtualBox.

-To an application on the host or other physical (or virtual) machines on the network, it looks as though the service being proxied is actually running on the host.
+To an application on the host or other physical or virtual machines on the network, it looks as though the service being proxied is actually running on the host.
 This also means that you cannot run the same service on the same ports on the host.
-However, you still gain the advantages of running the service in a virtual machine -- for example, services on the host machine or on other virtual machines cannot be compromised or crashed by a vulnerability or a bug in the service, and the service can run in a different operating system than the host system.
+However, you still gain the advantages of running the service in a virtual machine.
+For example, services on the host machine or on other virtual machines cannot be compromised or crashed by a vulnerability or a bug in the service, and the service can run in a different operating system than the host system.

 VBoxManage modifyvm "VM name" --natpf1 "guestssh,tcp,,2222,,22"

 tcp is a mandatory

-attribute defining which protocol should be used for forwarding
+attribute defining which protocol should be used for forwarding,

-udp could also be used).
+udp could also be used.
 The name

-guestssh is purely descriptive and will
+guestssh is purely descriptive and will be

-be auto-generated if omitted.
+auto-generated if omitted.
 The number after

---natpf denotes the network card, like
+--natpf denotes the network card, as with other

 VBoxManage modifyvm "VM name" --natpf1 delete "guestssh"